-19 May Is Receivables Financing a Good Funding Option for Your Small Business?
+Is Receivables Financing a Good Business Funding Option?

 As a small business owner, choosing the right funding solution depends on your specific business circumstances and goals.
 Receivables financing (also known as accounts receivable financing or A/R financing) is one funding option that can quickly boost short-term cash flow.
 But when should you consider receivables financing for your business over other lending options?

 Receivables financing is an asset-based transaction where a borrower receives a cash advance from a lender in exchange for their unpaid customer invoices – or receivables.
 The unpaid invoices themselves act as collateral in this scenario, so no additional business collateral or personal guarantee is required from the business owner.

 Funding terms in a receivables financing transaction are typically short-term and straightforward, without all of the repayment rules and conditions that can accompany a traditional loan.
 The purpose is to simply release the capital that’s tied up in a business’s unpaid invoices, so it can immediately be utilized to manage cash flow, pay bills, or invest in growth opportunities.

 Although similar in concept, receivables financing differs from receivables factoring, which is when a factoring company will actually take ownership of the unpaid invoices, buying them at a discounted rate and collecting on the balance.
 In an A/R financing agreement, the business owner retains the relationship with the customer, and continues to manage the collection of the unpaid invoices.

 The decision to use receivables financing instead of other lending options like a traditional loan again depends on your business situation and goals.
 With receivables financing, a lender can advance funds immediately – often within 24 hours of application approval – making it a great choice for short-term funding to cover the cash flow deficiencies brought on by unpaid invoices.